2023 Best Value Religious Studies Bachelor's Degree Schools

 UWM undergraduate students pay an average of $21,475 in tuition and fees each year.
 On average, religion graduates from UWM take out $28,413 in student loans while working on their Bachelor's Degree.

 With a ranking of #6, Saint Leo University did quite well on this year’s best value schools for religious studies students working on their bachelor’s degree.
-St. Leo University is a moderately-sized private not-for-profit school located in the suburb of Saint Leo.
+St. Leo University is a moderately-sized private not-for-profit school located in the small suburb of Saint Leo.

-California State University - Northridge came in at #7 in this year’s edition of the Best Value Religious Studies Bachelor’s Degree Schools ranking.
-Located in the large city of Northridge, CSUN is a public college with a very large student population.
+With a ranking of #7, California State University - Northridge did quite well on this year’s best value schools for religious studies students working on their bachelor’s degree.
+Located in the city of Northridge, CSUN is a public school with a fairly large student population.

 Read full report on Religious Studies at California State University - Northridge